Myocardial infarction: Terminology

 Myocardial infarction (MI) refers to tissue death (infarction) of a part of the heart muscle (myocardium), caused by ischemia, the lack of oxygen delivery to myocardial tissue.
 It is a type of acute coronary syndrome, which describes a sudden or short-term change in symptoms related to blood flow to the heart.
-Unlike the other type of acute coronary syndrome, unstable angina, a myocardial infarction occurs when there is cell death, which can be estimated by measuring a blood test for biomarkers (the cardiac protein troponin).
-When there is evidence of an MI, it may be classified as an ST elevation myocardial infarction (STEMI) or Non-ST elevation myocardial infarction (NSTEMI) based on the results of an ECG.
+Unlike the other type of acute coronary syndrome, unstable angina, a myocardial infarction occurs when there is cell death, which can be estimated by a blood test that measures biomarkers (the cardiac protein troponin).
+When there is evidence of an MI, it may be classified as an ST elevation myocardial infarction (STEMI) or non-ST elevation myocardial infarction (NSTEMI) based on the results of an ECG.

+Another approach suggests categorizing MI as either occlusion myocardial infarction (OMI) or non-occlusion myocardial infarction (NOMI), depending on evidence of coronary occlusion on ECG.
+Preliminary research suggests that using OMI/NOMI above STEMI/NSTEMI leads to improved clinical outcomes, as such terminology does not limit the diagnosis of acute coronary occlusion to current STEMI criteria, which alone have poor sensitivity for MI.

 The phrase "heart attack" is often used non-specifically to refer to myocardial infarction.
-An MI is different from — but can cause — cardiac arrest, where the heart is not contracting at all or so poorly that all vital organs cease to function, thus leading to death.
+An MI is different from—but can cause—cardiac arrest, where the heart is not contracting at all or so poorly that all vital organs cease to function, thus leading to death.
 It is also distinct from heart failure, in which the pumping action of the heart is impaired.
 However, an MI may lead to heart failure.